Logo

 SPY Regime Performance

-SPY daily returns bucketed into quintiles (worst 20% to best 20%).
+SPY daily returns bucketed into deciles (D1 = worst 10% to D10 = best 10%).
 Blue bars = your portfolio's average daily return in each regime.
 Grey bars = SPY's average.
 Flat portfolio bars = market-neutral.
 Upward slope = long-biased.
 Smile shape = convex (ideal).

 Regime Volatility